deepestblue/alekhana/README.md

 I implemented this originally to help test [Sampradaya](https://github.com/deepestblue/Sampradaya), but split it out into its own project when I figured it may be independently useful.

+## Licensing

+On Windows, this tool depends on and bundles Microsoft's [TestApi library](https://github.com/microsoft/TestApi), released under the [Microsoft Public License](https://github.com/microsoft/TestApi/blob/master/LICENSE).
+The rest of the software is under the [AGPL‐3.0](https://github.com/deepestblue/alekhana/blob/main/LICENCE).

 ## Usage

 ### On MacOS